 Difference Between Hydrosols & Essential Oils

 We know that essential oils and hydrosols are derivatives of the same extraction process.
 The end product of the process results in a hydrosol and essential oil.
-Both of these contain the same therapeutic properties as the plant that was used as the base material.

-Another big difference between hydrosols and essential oils is that hydrosols can be diluted in water.
+The third major difference between hydrosols and essential oils is that hydrosols can be diluted in water.
 This makes it easier to add hydrosols to any water-based skin care product or in the bath.

 Benefits Of Hydrosols